China Studies in Beijing

 The program is tailored to the interests of students in the M.A. program in East Asian Studies, the M.A. in International Policy Studies, undergraduates majoring in International Relations or Political Science, or Ph.D. students in several fields who have completed their coursework in the first two years of their program and who would find an intensive quarter in Beijing as a boost to their anticipated doctoral research.
 However, students from all departments are encouraged to apply.

-- What are the estimated field visits?
+- What are the estimated site visits and extracurricular activities?

 - Where will I live?